Pius-Sam/DISASTER_RESPONSE/README.md

 # Disaster Response Pipeline Project

-This is the second project from the Data Scientist Nanodegree Program.

-It consist of 3 parts:

 ### ETL Pipeline
 This part takes the two csv files, clean them up and then put it into an database.\
 This can be found in `data/process_data.py`\